egnoatt/egnoatt/README.md

 # Hi, I'm Enrico Gnoatto

 **Tech Builder with a Managerial Mindset**
-SME Platforms • Organizational Maturity • AI • Data • SaaS
+Building SME maturity & decision-support platforms

 I design and build **decision-support platforms** for SMEs, turning assessments, benchmarks, and data into clear priorities and actionable roadmaps.